2 Cor 9:14 tells us, “Thanks be unto God for his unspeakable gsift”.

 This is the Gospel Paul preached to the Corinthians, in fact in vs. 11, he says ALL the apostles believed it and preached it (for those who say there are two gospels, one to the Jews and one to the Gentiles).
 It was the same gospel the church at Corinth had all believed, received, stood in, and were saved by.
 We should remember the basic outline seen here, then we can expound upon it as people want to understand something, as Phillip did with the Ethiopian Eunuch.
 It’s good to know obviously why Jesus died for our sin (the wages of sin is death)…

 We are saved by believing upon HIM.
-This means that we have placed our faith in what He has done and nothing of ourselves.
-Again, there is nothing we can do or promise to do, in order to be saved – that is not just before, but promise of works during or after.
-Wed must believe upon Him as our Savior alone.
+This means that we have placed our faith in Who He is (God the Messiah) and what He has done and nothing of ourselves.
+Again, there is no work we can do or promise to do, in order to be saved – that is not just before, but promise of works during or after.
+We must believe upon Him as our Savior alone.
 He paid the price on the cross, He took the curse for us and REDEEMED us.

 His work is seen here: